cypress-io/cypress/cypress/component/basic/enzyme/README.md

 # Enzyme examples

 This folder shows several examples from [Enzyme docs](https://enzymejs.github.io/enzyme/).
-Find the tests in the [spec.js](spec.js) file.

 In general if you are migrating from Enzyme to `cypress-react-unit-test`: